SIMD Overview

 4x4 Matmul

 There is limited usefulness to just adding 2 large arrays of floats together.
-Lets now look at something that is an actual real use case for vectors, Multiplying 4x4 matrices with each other.
-This is something that is seen constantly on transform systems and its a hot path of animation code.
-Its also a good use case of using SIMD intrinsics to make a single thing faster, instead of running 4 things at the same time.
+Let’s now look at something that is an actual real use case for vectors: multiplying 4x4 matrices with each other.
+This is something that is seen constantly in transform systems and it’s a hot path of animation code.
+It’s also a good use case of using SIMD intrinsics to make a single thing faster, instead of running 4 things at the same time.

 void matmul4x4(const mat4x4& m1, const mat4x4& m2, mat4x4& out){